 E. P. Dutton publishers 1977.

-A detailed and interesting overview of all the stages of evolution of Homo Sapiens since the separation from the monkeys 5-7 million years ago.
+A detailed and interesting overview of all the stages of evolution of Homo sapiens since the separation from the monkeys 5-7 million years ago.

 By Ernst Mayr, Basic Books, 2001.